Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Datasheet of fixed world task set

 \item {\bf If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?} If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).

-The crawled app data are regared as a snapshot of WikiHow website.
+The crawled app data are regarded as a snapshot of WikiHow website.
 Currently, no mechanism for revocation is designed.
-However, if there is really a need to revoke the particular resources, the indidual can contact the paper authors directly.
+However, if there is really a need to revoke the particular resources, the individual can contact the paper authors directly.

 \end{itemize}